The Executioner (TV series)

-The Executioner (刀下留人; literally "Spare From The Blade") is a 2015 till 2016 Hong Kong historical fiction television drama produced by TVB.
+The Executioner (刀下留人; literally "Spare From The Blade") is a 2015-2016 Hong Kong historical fiction television drama produced by TVB.
 It is set during the Chenghua Emperor's reign in Ming Dynasty, China, and centers on a political conspiracy.

 Filming took place from January to April 2015 on location entirely in Hong Kong.
 It premiered on 7 December 2015, on Hong Kong's broadcast network TVB Jade and Malaysia's cable television channel, Astro On Demand.
 It ran for 26 episodes, with the last episode airing on 10 January 2016.
 The Executioner received positive reviews during its broadcast.

 Background

 The drama is a fictional telling of the events that occurred during Ming dynasty's Chenghua Emperor reign.
 In actuality, the Chenghua Emperor had taken his nanny who was a mother figure to him as a consort.
 Consort Wan as she became known was twice the age of the Emperor, he was eighteen and she was thirty-five at the time she became his consort, but she became his favorite consort and gave birth to a son who died soon after.
 However Consort Wan was also an unscrupulous person who along with high ranking eunuchs would sell government titles to anyone willing to pay a high price.
 In terms those who bought these titles illegally would abuse their titles by raising taxes to unreasonable amounts in their county's or deal in illegal activities without getting punishment.
 The Emperor who did not want to offend Consort Wan would turn a blind eye on these issues.
 Unable to bear the Emperor a child, fearing others will be favored by the Emperor and also to continue her hold on the Emperor, Consort Wan would command her servants and eunuchs to force abortion on any consorts that became pregnant with the Emperor's child.
 If any consort did get the chance to carry the Emperor's child to birth both mother and child would soon be murdered.
 After finding out a concubine named Ji is pregnant, Empress Wu protects her and the unborn child by entrusting them in the care of the gate keeper, but Consort Wan's finds out and seeks to murder the gate keeper, Concubine Ji and her child.
 The child survives and is reunited with Emperor Chenghua at age five.
 The child later grows up to be the future Hongzhi Emperor.